axibase/atsd/administration/networking-settings.md

 Change networking settings if you’re anticipating a high data insertion rate via UDP protocol with bursts of 100,000 packets per second or more.

+## Increase Receiving Buffer

-## Increase the maximum receiving buffer on the operating system
+Increase the maximum receiving buffer on the operating system

 ```sh
  sudo sysctl -w net.core.rmem_max=8388608